DDC-I: Ada 95 and explorations of other product lines

 The DDC International office in Lyngby showed Danish design elements, here seen in 1992.

 In the early 1990s, DDC-I worked on redesigning the compiler system for the wide-ranging Ada 95 revision of the language standard.
 They used a new object-based programming design and still adhered to a formal methods approach as well, using VDM-SL.
 The work was done under sponsorship of the European Community-based Open Microprocessor Initiative's Global Language and Uniform Environment -project (OMI/GLUE), where DDC-I's role was to create a compiler targeting the Architecture Neutral Distribution Format (ANDF) intermediate form, with the intention of bringing Ada 95 to more platforms quickly.
 As part of this work, DDC-I collaborated with the Defence Evaluation and Research Agency in expanding some of ANDF's abilities to express semantics of Ada and the fast-growing programming language C++.
 Work in Ada-specific areas, such as bounds-checking elimination, was done to get optimal run-time performance.

 The Ada software environment was originally thought to be a promising market.

 But the Ada compiler business proved to be a difficult one to be in.
 During this time, 1987–97, a U.S. government mandate for Ada use was in effect, albeit with some waivers granted.

 Many of the advantages of the language for general-purpose programming were not seen as such by the general software engineering community or by educators.
 The sales situation was challenging, with periodic small layoffs.
 Despite consolidation among other Ada tool providers, DDC-I remained an independent company.

 In any case, DDC-I was an enthusiastic advocate of the Ada language, for use in the company and externally.
 A paper one of its engineers published in 1993 assessed Ada 95's object-oriented features favorably to those of C++ and attracted some attention.
+Work was done in conjunction with Northrop Grumman Electronic Systems and the U.S. Air Force to improve the ability for developers to debug highly optimized Ada generated code.

 A view of palm trees from the DDC-I office in Phoenix, 1993.